Ophthalmic Pathology

 Qualification structure

 IBMS Advanced Specialist Diploma (ASD) in Ophthalmic Pathology is a professional vocational qualification assessed by completion of a training logbook and a written and practical examination.
+It was reviewed during 2024 and early 2025 with the latest current version being published in May 2025.

 The training logbook provides a record of your training and should contain evidence of regular assessments of your competence in reporting the specimen types covered by this qualification by your named consultant pathologist supervisor.